Wiichi’iwewin

 Important steps are in place to help meet this goal:

-• collaboration with economic development agencies, contractors, unions, and others
+• collaboration with economic development agencies, contractors, unions, and community partners

 Translation

-As noted, 85 per cent of SLMHC patients and clients are First Nation people, virtually all of whom speak and read one of three principle Anishinaabe languages.
-Many only understand an Anishinaabe language.
+Approximately 85 per cent of SLMHC patients and clients are First Nation people who speak one of three principal Anishinaabe languages.
+Many speak Anishinaabemowin as their primary language.